Iowa lawmakers squash abortion proposals, but access ‘hangs by a thread’

 “It’s not what Iowans want,” she said.

-More than 60 percent of Iowans surveyed believe abortion should be legal in most or all cases, according to a Des Moines Register/Mediacom Iowa Poll from October.
+More than 60% of Iowans surveyed believe abortion should be legal in most or all cases, according to a Des Moines Register/Mediacom Iowa Poll from October.

-Caleb McCullough of The Journal Des Moines Bureau contributed to this report.
+Caleb McCullough of The Gazette-Lee Des Moines Bureau contributed to this report.